The enquiry or contact form is vital for engaging potential clients or customers with your website.

 Build More Credibility

 This seems like a tough challenge, especially when starting out.
 But credibility does matter, so you must focus much of your early efforts into creating a trustworthy business.
 This is particularly true for B2B marketers where credibility is king.
+Quality website branding will help with your online credibility.

 One way to increase your status is by employing accreditation seals and privacy statements that are simple and direct.
 While these efforts alone are not enough, it is a good starting point that helps you build trust with those who might otherwise find another location.
 Remember that you are going to have to build trust continually throughout the lifetime of your business, so you might as well start with the simple stuff and work your way up.